htch9999/discord-control-music-bot/README.md

 2. Install FFmpeg:
    - Download FFmpeg from the official website: https://ffmpeg.org/download.html
    - Extract and add the `bin` folder to the system PATH variable
-3. Download the bot files from my GitHub repository: https://github.com/htch9999/discord-control-music-bot
+3. Download the bot files from my GitHub repository an unzip it: https://github.com/htch9999/discord-control-music-bot
 4. Create a Discord bot:
    - Go to the Discord Developer Portal: https://discord.com/developers/
    - Click "New Application," name your bot, and click "Create."